DigiCruncher

 So, there you have it.
 Now you know how Windows 10 Shutdown logs can be viewed on your PC.
 If you have any questions related to this article, ask them in the comment section.

-Filed Under: Windows Tagged With: Shutdown Log
+Filed Under: Windows Tagged With: Windows Guides

 About Sanmay Chakrabarti